Home 9 Asiatic Wildcat

 Hunting and Prey (Diet)

-Asiatic wildcats eat rodents, birds, reptiles, fish, insects and eggs, including voles, squirrels, hares, muskrats, rats, doves, finches, sparrows, lizards, beetles, pheasants, partridges and grasshoppers.
+Asiatic wildcats eat rodents, birds, reptiles, fish, insects, and eggs, including voles, squirrels, hares, muskrats, rats, doves, finches, sparrows, lizards, beetles, pheasants, partridges, and grasshoppers.

 Reproduction and Lifespan

-The mating season various depending on the region.
+The mating season varies depending on the region.
 Litters generally range in size from 2 to 4 cubs.
 Female wildcats will often mate with male domestic cats.
 Asiatic wildcats live up to 11 years.

 Conservation Threats